jmillersiu/jmillersiu.github.io/_posts/2021-09-21-work_experience.markdown

 <li>Assistant Lecturer/Guest Lecturer - Cyber Defense (Security Dawgs) - FALL 2021 ITEC 395</li>
 <br>

-2013 - August, 2021 - Assistant Director - Information Technology - University Housing - SIUC, Carbondale, Illinois
+2013 - August, 2021 - Assistant Director - Information Technology - University Housing - SIU, Carbondale, Illinois
 ---
 <li>Assess future hardware, software, and personnel needs for the IT Department of University Housing</li>
 <li> Communicate with the Director of Housing, Associate Director of Operations, and leadership teams of University Housing to develop and implement IT procedures and initiatives</li>